Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 [running MapReduce on Alluxio](Running-Hadoop-MapReduce-on-Alluxio.html) to make sure Hadoop MapReduce can run with Alluxio.

-### Add additional Alluxio site properties to Hadoop
+### Add additional Alluxio site properties to Hive

 If there are any Alluxio site properties you want to specify for Hive, add those to `core-site.xml` to Hadoop configuration directory on each node.
 For example, change `alluxio.user.file.writetype.default` from default `MUST_CACHE` to `CACHE_THROUGH`: